College of Agriculture, Biotechnology & Natural Resources

 Master Gardener Energy Way Demonstration Garden

 The Master Gardeners of Washoe County maintain a small raised-bed demonstration garden featuring ornamental plants.
-It is located on the east side of the Cooperative Extension, Washoe County Office.
+It is located on the east side of the Extension, Washoe County Office.

 Master Gardener Native Plants Demonstration Garden